 Saving up for a downpayment will take some time.
 Once you have enough saved up it will be tempting to throw it all down on your house.

-At the very least, put aside some money for the surprises that will come up when it’s time to move in to your new place things like lawnmower, snow shovel, microwave, new router, U-Haul rental, paint, cleaning supplies etc… are all part of your new homeowner reality.
+At the very least, put aside some money for the surprises that will come up when it’s time to move into your new place things like a lawnmower, snow shovel, microwave, new router, U-Haul rental, paint, cleaning supplies etc… are all part of your new homeowner reality.

 Don’t Buy as Big of a House as the Bank will Lend You.